 As we begin our trip, we may think back to W. H. Hudson's famous Far Away and Long Ago and his Naturalist in La Plata.
 Written nearly forty years after he left Argentina for the UK, these classic studies remain the best and most accurate account of the pampas and of the birds and wildlife that live there.
 We may not see quite the same land that Hudson saw in his childhood on the pampas in the 1840s and 1850s, but much of this great and inspiring landscape is still in place.
 There are telephone poles now and fences, and with them have come legions of Rufous Horneros and flickers that drill nest holes in the poles or sing from the wires.
-Much of the pampas grass has been overgrazed and is shorter now, and there are more trees, too, rather than just a few scattered groves of ombu.
-Hudson writes of Burrowing Parrots, which we do not see today on the pampas, but we do find good numbers of waterfowl, screamers, marsh birds, and shorebirds.
+Much of the Pampas grass has been overgrazed and is shorter now, and there are more trees, too, rather than just a few scattered groves of ombu.
+Hudson writes of Burrowing Parrakeets, which we do not see today on the pampas, but we do find good numbers of waterfowl, screamers, marsh birds, and shorebirds.
 The stately rhea still thrives, ever watchful as it studies us from several hundred yards away, and we can still marvel at the wide-open spaces, marshes and grasslands stretching to the horizon.
 The pampas will not overpower you with its beauty or with a bewildering diversity of birds or plants, but there is a magic here, like that of North America's tallgrass prairies.
 We think that you will fall under that magical spell-and before you know it, we will have reached the wave-washed beaches and dunes of breezy San Clemente.

-NIGHT: Hotel El Aguila del Tuyú, San Clemente del Tuyú
+NIGHT: Hotel Morales, San Clemente del Tuyú, Buenos Aires

 December 5, Day 4: Birding the Pampas and Coastal Punta Rasa Natural Reserve.
 From our comfortable and convenient base in San Clemente, we will explore a tidal estuary, coastal marshland, hackberry and ombu woodland, pampas grassland, and freshwater marshes with sedges and cattails.
 Among the nearly 100 species we'll be looking for today, a few birds are so characteristic that they seem almost to embody the spirit of the grasslands.
 Among them are the Southern Screamer, Spectacled Tyrant, Monk Parakeet, and Great Pampas Finch; we will see these birds repeatedly.
-Today's complete tally may include almost all of the species we saw yesterday, along with the Great Grebe, Spotted Nothura, South American Painted-Snipe (irregular and unpredictable), Aplomado Falcon, White-throated Hummingbird (rare and mainly around San Clemente), Bay-capped Wren-Spinetail, the uncommon Hudson's Canastero, Long-tailed Reed Finch, and Pampas, Correndera, and Short-billed pipits.
-Later in the morning, we'll check the beaches for Chilean Flamingos, shorebirds (especially wintering Hudsonian Godwits), and Snowy-crowned Terns.
-We will focus especially on the rare, near-endemic Dot-winged Crake (a skulker) and Olrog's Gull.
+Today's complete tally may include almost all of the species we saw yesterday, along with Great Grebe, Spotted Nothura, South American Painted-Snipe (irregular and unpredictable), Aplomado Falcon, White-throated Hummingbird (rare and mainly around San Clemente), Bay-capped Wren-Spinetail, the uncommon Hudson's Canastero, Long-tailed Reed Finch, and Pampas, Correndera, and Short-billed pipits.
+Later in the morning, we'll check the beaches for Chilean Flamingos, shorebirds (especially wintering Hudsonian Godwits), and delightful Snowy-crowned Terns.
+We will of course focus especially on the rare, near-endemic Dot-winged Crake (a skulker) and crab loving critically endangered Olrog's Gull.
+Almost all of the world's population 5-8000 pairs breed here in the southern Buenos Aires Province!